Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers

 For real- and momentum-space imaging of the MeLPPP microcavity output emission, excitation optical pulses of $\approx$250 fs duration at 400 nm, generated by frequency-doubling the output of a 500 Hz high energy Ti:Sapphire regenerative amplifier (Coherent Libra-HE) in BBO crystal, were used.
 An optical beam was spectrally filtered using a long-pass filter Semrock FF01-750/LP-25 and focused onto the microcavity with a Nikon Plan Apo 20X microscopic objective, producing a Gaussian spot with a diameter of $\approx$10 $\mu$m at the $1/e^{2}$ intensity level.
-Photoluminescence was collected in the transmission configuration (a schematic of the experimental setup is provided in Section 3 in SI).
+Photoluminescence was collected in the transmission configuration (a schematic of the experimental setup is provided in Section 4 in SI).
 After passing through the collection objective (Mitutoyo Plan Apo 50X), which provides a $\approx\pm$36$^{\circ}$ detection window in reciprocal space, the emission was spectrally filtered (ThorLabs LP442) and coupled into the spectrometer (Princeton Instruments ProEM 1024BX).
 The Fourier plane of the collection objective was projected onto the entrance slit of the spectrometer using an additional conjugate lens.
 An additional imaging camera (Hamamatsu Orca) was configured for the convenient control of the excitation beam focus adjustment and cavity thickness tuning.
 White light reflectivity measurements were performed using an Ocean Optics DH-2000 fiber-coupled Halogen–Deuterium white light source.\\ \\ \textbf{Threshold determination.} The lasing threshold was determined by measuring the integrated emission intensity within a narrow angular range of \(k_{||}=0\pm5^\circ\) as a function of the pump fluence.
 The data were plotted on a double logarithmic scale, and linear fits were applied separately to the spontaneous emission regime (below threshold) and the stimulated emission regime (above threshold).
 The threshold fluence value was defined as the intersection point of these two linear approximations.
 Each cavity configuration was measured 3--5 times, with the final threshold fluence value derived from the combined set of measurements. \\ \\